 4 Best Tips for Touching Up Your Roots

 COLORISTA Semi-Permanent Hair Color

 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 Sorry, you must log in to save an item.

 Brushes and blenders and bacteria, oh my!
-Chances are you use your makeup brushes and blenders on most days—but how often do you really clean them?
-If you want to continue to keep up your good skin care work, then you’re going to want to wash your brushes more regularly if this isn’t something you already do.
+Chances are you use your makeup brushes and makeup blenders on most days—but how often do you really clean them?
+If you want to make all the effort you put into your skin care routine worth it, then you’re going to want to wash your makeup brushes and makeup blenders more regularly.
 Keep reading to find out why it’s so important to keep your makeup tools clean—and how to do it.

 You know how valuable beauty tools like makeup blenders and brushes can be when it comes to applying foundation, concealer, blush, and more.
 In fact, you probably own quite a few different varieties that you break out in the morning when you’re getting ready for the day.
 They just make things look so much better, right?

 But it turns out that makeup brushes and makeup blenders can be breeding grounds for bacteria, especially if they’re not cleansed regularly or stored properly—or, even worse, shared with a friend.
 Think about it: Even if you don’t have oily skin, the buildup of products and germs can contaminate your brushes—and if you don’t clean them, then you’re just going to transfer that to your face.
 Um, no thanks!